This post was originally published in October 2020. Updated in September 2022.

 The Bottom Line

-The journey of Keeping your hair healthy and strong is not easy, it requires following some steps.
-These simple steps I mentioned in the post can help you get the hair of your dreams.
+The journey of how to Keep your hair healthy and strong is not easy, it requires following some steps for at least 3 months until you can notice the difference.
+Adding the simple steps I mentioned in the post to your haircare routine will definitely help you get the hair of your dreams.